Eastern Hellbender Recovery Initiative

 River and stream bottoms where hellbenders occur are typically characterized by large, flat rocks which provide cover and nesting sites.
 The eastern hellbender is in decline throughout its range.
 In New York it is restricted to small portions of the Alleghany and Susquehanna River drainages and is listed by the state of New York as a Special Concern species.
 Agricultural runoff, industrial pollution, dam construction, stream erosion, and disease are probable causes of the species’ decline.
 Maintaining good water quality is critically important for the conservation of this species.
 The presence of eastern hellbenders is an excellent indicator of stream health.

-TWT has protected 128 acres along two Susquehanna “hellbender” tributaries, and we intend to buy additional critical riparian buffer lands as properties become available.
+TWT has protected 134 acres of stream habitat and upland buffer along two Susquehanna tributaries, and we intend to acquire and protect additional critical riparian buffer lands as they become available.

-TWT is supporting cutting-edge research led by Master’s student, Michelle Herman, and Dr. James Gibbs at SUNY ESF to study headstarting eastern hellbenders and monitor their re-introduction.
-One of TWT’s properties in Chenango County hosts a state-of-the art experimental eastern hellbender nursery facility.
-ESF will be releasing robust, captive-reared juveniles in New York during summer 2018.
-As these juveniles are monitored by Michelle et al., we hope to learn more to identify potential limiting environmental/ecological factors to further the reintroduction efforts.
+Since 2016 TWT has supported cutting-edge research led by TWT biologist Michelle Herman, Dr. Peter Petokas, and Dr. James Gibbs at SUNY ESF to study headstarting eastern hellbenders and monitor their re-introduction.
+We have partnered with the Bronx Zoo to raise hellbenders through their larval stage.
+Once the juveniles are large enough, they come to TWT’s state-of-the art eastern hellbender nursery facility to be documented and PIT tagged before being released.
+TWT has released cohorts of robust, captive-reared juveniles in New York since 2018.
+As these juveniles are monitored by Michelle et al., we hope to learn more to identify potential limiting environmental/ecological factors to further reintroduction efforts both in New York and throughout their range.